Parallel Agents

 Project-scoped view

-Section titled “Project-scoped view”Click any project header in the sidebar (or press ⌘/Ctrl + N for the Nth project) to open a project-scoped view: a card pre-targeted at that project, with the project’s existing workspaces listed beneath it.
+Section titled “Project-scoped view”Click any project header in the sidebar (or, with the sidebar in group-by-repo mode, press ⌘/Ctrl + 1 – ⌘/Ctrl + 9 to jump to the Nth project) to open a project-scoped view: a card pre-targeted at that project, with the project’s existing workspaces listed beneath it.
 Selecting a workspace from there leaves the project view; the Dashboard button in the toolbar (top-left) returns to the global view.

-The project-scoped view replaces the previous behavior where ⌘/Ctrl + N was a no-op for projects with no workspaces — first-run users now have a discoverable landing pad for any project they jump to.
+The project-scoped view replaces the previous behavior where the project-jump shortcut was a no-op for projects with no workspaces — first-run users now have a discoverable landing pad for any project they jump to.

 Empty-tabs view inside a workspace